Allyship in tech careers: benefits for employers

 • [Number] GCSEs, grades [range], including Maths and English

 This should be brief and, as a general rule of thumb, focus on the last five years of your career, or last three roles, in chronological order with the most recent at the top.
-You should highlight your key achievements, and use bullet points rather than lengthy descriptions.
+Highlight your key achievements, and aim to use bullet points rather than lengthy descriptions.

 [Job Title], [Company Name] [Location]